Māori electorates: Party politics

-Outside New Zealand
+Influence outside New Zealand

-The scheme has inspired some policymakers as a potential solution for other underrepresented indigenous peoples.
+The scheme has inspired some policymakers as a potential solution for underrepresented indigenous peoples.

 Australia

-In Australia, some have put forward the idea of dedicating seats to Australian Aboriginals.
-In 1983, Frank Walker, the then NSW Minister for Aboriginal Affairs, proposed that each state send one Aboriginal Senator to the federal Parliament, and also the creation of four Aboriginal electorates for the NSW Legislative Assembly.

-In 1995, MLC Franca Arena moved the Parliament of New South Wales to an inquiry and report on the idea of providing seats dedicated to people of Aboriginal background, modeled on the Māori electorates, so as to allow for hitherto unseen indigenous representation in that Parliament.
-The Standing Committee on Social Issues, of which she wasn't part, released a report on the merits of the system in November 1998.
-The report is said to have been well-researched, with a thorough discussion of the systems' mechanics, and through which paths it could come to light.
-The NSW Government members, however, did not conclude the proposal appropriate and leaned towards other measures to facilitate Aborigine representation.
+In 1995, MLC Franca Arena moved the Parliament of New South Wales to an inquiry and report on the idea of providing seats dedicated to people of Aboriginal background, modelled on the Māori electorates, to improve the representation of Indigenous Australians in that parliament.
+The Standing Committee on Social Issues, of which she was not part, released a report on the merits of the system in November 1998.
+The report is said to have been well-researched, with a thorough discussion of the system's mechanics, and through which paths it could come to fruition.
+The NSW Government members, however, did not conclude the proposal appropriate and leaned towards other measures to facilitate Aboriginal representation.

-Another report was released in 2003 by the Legislative Assembly of Queensland's Legal, Constitutional and Administrative Review Committee, inquiring how to help indigenous self-determination.
-The idea of dedicated seats, however, although deemed to help reconciliation, was not suggested by the report because of strong opposition from some members of the committee.
+Another report was released in 2003 by the Legislative Assembly of Queensland's Legal, Constitutional and Administrative Review Committee, as part of an inquiry on how to improve indigenous self-determination.
+The idea of dedicated seats in the State Parliament, while deemed to have potential to assist reconciliation efforts, was not recommended in the final report due to strong opposition from some members of the committee.